Pluribus AI 2024 Election Autopsy

 Democrats failed to craft a compelling narrative to communicate their achievements and connect with voters' economic realities.

-620 findings
+620 quotes

 58 voices